ahotchkin/ahotchkin.github.io/_posts/2020-11-01-how_katie_couric_inspired_my_react_redux_project.markdown

 A couple of rails g resource commands and one create-react-app command later, and I was on my way.

 ### Props to React
-I was excited to dive deep into building my first React App, taking advantage of all of its great features, performance and components among them.
+I was excited to dive deep into building my first React App, taking advantage of all its great features, performance and components among them.
 Since I was using a new framework, and really because it's best practice, I knew organization would be key to keeping track of my code.
 Modeling my project after a few select Flatiron labs, I came up with a basic file structure, starting with a container component for each model on my backend.
-I knew that I would be connecting these components to my Redux store to get any necessary information to pass down to their respective children.
+I would connect these components to my Redux store to get any necessary information to pass down to their respective children.
 For example, I created an ExercisesContainer, within which I rendered three child components in the appropriate routes: Exercises, ExerciseInput, and ExerciseUpdate.
 ExerciseInput and ExerciseUpdate would be responsible for rendering the "new" and "update" forms for a user's exercise.
-Exercises.js was used rendered each individual exercise as an ExerciseCard component.
-I used this basic structure for each model in my application to stay consistent, and as a result I'm able to locate all of my code with ease.
+Exercises.js would render each individual exercise as an ExerciseCard component.
+I used this basic structure for each model in my application to stay consistent, and as a result I was able to locate all of my code with ease.

 By making use of `mapStateToProps()` and `mapDispatchToProps()` I could get all of the necessary information from the Redux store to pass to these child components.